danielsinderson/DIY-Grad-School/README.md

 - **Secondary Curriculum**:
 	- *How Life Works* by Philip Ball

 For course texts I tried to balance readability, coverage, and the availability/price.
-It's extraordinary how many of these texts are made available for free by the author.
+It's extraordinary how many of these texts are made available for free by the author(s).

 # Schedule and Guidelines
 - Schedule